Healthdirect Free Australian health advice you can count on.

 What is the process for voluntary assisted dying?

-The exact process differs slightly from state to state, but the basic process involves these steps:
+The basic process involves these steps:

-6. Officials authorise VAD.
+6. Officials approve the VAD.

 Where can I get support if I'm considering voluntary assisted dying?